pluggdapps/pagd/docs/configuration.rst

     Sub-direcory name under sitepath that contains all page templates.
     Page templates are used to generate the final site-html files.

-default_context
-    Context file name to look for in content sub-directories as default context.
+IContent
+    Plugin to generate html content from page-content files.

+sitepath
+    Target directory to place layout files.
+If not specified uses the current working directory.

 contentdir
     Sub-direcory name under sitepath that contains all page contents for the site.

-IContent
-    Plugin to generate html content from page-content files.

 configfile
     Configuration file name under sitepath, will be interpreted as site-